tr33h0st/any-content-carousel/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin generates a shortcode to create a beautiful carousel with any type of post you have on your site: Product, Post, User, Portfolio etc.
+This plugin generates a shortcode to create a beautiful carousel with any post type you have on your site: Product, Post, User, Portfolio etc.

 == Description ==

-*The plugin allows you to create a carousel with any type of post you have.*
+*The plugin allows you to create a carousel with any post type you have.*

 This plugin is built to work for any theme and any post type or users.